petermr/dictionary/ethics_statement_project/ethics_statement_project.md

   - Text similarity
 - PMR and Shweata met up on 20210703 to discuss feasibilities of ideas generated on 20210701's meeting.
 A detailed documentation is available,here.
 [The tagger idea](https://github.com/petermr/dictionary/blob/main/ethics_statement_project/ethics_statement_tagger_idea.md)
   - We propose a semantic model for ethics statement, wherein each sentence has a structure and information type.
   - We also realized that we should be working at sentence-level rather than paragraph-level.
-Ethics Statement are usually buried within a paragraph expalining the study design.
+Ethics Statement are usually buried within a paragraph explaining the study design.
   - A specific tangible goal would be useful to have at this point to streamline our workflow.
 - Shweata has also looked at spaCy's sentence-splitter. spaCy also does text similarity which we might want to employ to find out similarities between a standard boiler plate and an ethics statement.
-- Shweata has also created custom hand-made boiler plate ethics dictionary, which is available [here]().
+- Shweata has also created custom hand-made boiler plate ethics dictionary, which is available [here](https://github.com/petermr/dictionary/blob/main/ethics_statement_project/ethics_dictionary/ethics_key_phrases/ethics_key_phrases.xml).
 She has implemented spaCy's `phrase matcher` with terms as phrases to match.
 Using spaCy's phrase matcher gives us a lot more functionality as we get to choose whether we would like to match only lowercase, and so on!
+Details [here](https://github.com/petermr/dictionary/blob/main/ethics_statement_project/ethics_phrase_matcher_sentence_split.ipynb)
 - We've also created a mini-corpora to work with sentence-level information extraction.
-Details, [here]()
+Details, [here](#35-mini-corpus-5)
 - Shweata found a tool called `textacy` which she demonstrated during Tuesday's (20210706) coding session.
 There were other tools which team members discussed.
 [Here](https://github.com/petermr/CEVOpen/wiki/Coding-Sessions:-Meeting-Record#date-2021-07-07) is the notes from the session
 - Daniel has created new organization on GitHub dedicated to Ethics Statement project.
 - 20210707: Shweata has now got `textacy`'s topic modeling to work, thanks to PMR's help!
 The code is available here to look it.
 It is still a protoype, but we are able to extract information on different topics in ethics statements or any paragraphs.
 The code is available, [here](https://github.com/petermr/dictionary/blob/main/ethics_statement_project/testing_texacy_tutorial.ipynb).